Death Magnetic: Critical reception

 In a 2007 interview with Rolling Stone, ex-Guns N' Roses drummer Matt Sorum described his impressions of the unfinished songs:

 Lars is a good friend of mine.
 He played me the demos from San Francisco, and I turned and looked at him and I said, 'Master that shit and put it out.'
 It's ridiculous.
 The demos were sick.
 Eight-minute songs, all these tempo changes, crazy fast.
 It's like, 'Dude, don't get slower when you get older, but don't get faster!?
 How are you gonna play this live?'
 And then me and Lars were out partying all night, and he had to go in the studio the next day and do this stupid like nine- or ten-minute song, and I was laughing at him—because he played me the demo of it, and it was [sings really fast drum part], so fast.
 I called him, and said, 'Dude, how are you feeling?'
 He was like, 'Dude, I'm hurting.'
 They're cutting everything to tape, no fuckin' Pro Tools—live, no clicks.

 The album's first single, "The Day That Never Comes", was described by BBC Music as the closest thing to a ballad on the album.
-Rock Sound has also compared it to the likes of Thin Lizzy.
+Rock Sound has also compared it to Thin Lizzy.
 The band has abandoned the solo-free approach that they followed on St. Anger, returning to complex, multi-layered arrangements such as those typically found on the band's fourth album ...And Justice for All.

 Death Magnetic has been praised by fans as well as critics as a comeback for Metallica after the widely panned St. Anger.
 Thrash Hits was one of the first websites, along with The Quietus, to comment on Death Magnetic, claiming "it is a vast improvement on 2003 album St Anger".
 Metal Hammer noted Death Magnetics "sharp riffs" and "uncharacteristic bouncing grooves", and favorably compares the band's sound on the album to bands like Slayer, Led Zeppelin and Rage Against the Machine.
 Dream Theater drummer Mike Portnoy has praised the album, saying "Death Magnetic is hands down the best Metallica album in 20 years.
 This is the CD I've been waiting for them to make since ...And Justice for All.
 And thumbs up to them for doing the first real Metallica instrumental in 20 years since 'To Live Is to Die'.
 Welcome back, boys."